Shmiizoid/EF_Portfolio/README.md

 The technologies I used to create this portfolio were HTML, CSS, and JavaScript.

-# Installation Instructions

-The portfolio can be accessed from (https://shmiizoid.github.io/EF_Portfolio/home.html)

-If you'd like to access my files and code on your local machine, please clone this repository and open the files in the editor of your choice.
-You can run the files on your local machine by opening `index.html` using whatever modern browser you like.

 # User Stories

 As a fellow member of the cohort, I want to see what Emilio's page will look like so I can provide feedback and ask questions regarding the code.

-As a GA Instructor ,I want to see what lessons are sticking with Emilio and which lessons Emilio may need more time with.
+As a GA Instructor, I want to see what lessons are sticking with Emilio and which lessons Emilio may need more time with.

-As a friend of and more experienced programmer than Emilio , I want to see what Emilio has built so that I can provide constructive feedback.
+As a friend of and more experienced programmer than Emilio, I want to see what Emilio has built so that I can provide constructive feedback.

 # Wireframes

 ![Landing page screengrab](/wireframep1.png)
 My wireframes were very simplified, as intended.
 I ended up changing the nav bar because of I believed it provided a better UI.
 I would like to revisit the initial ideas once my skills improve.

 # Unsolved Problems and Hurdles